formatBCE/ESP32_BLE_presense/README.md

 # Usage

 ## [ESPHome](https://esphome.io/) (Recommended)
+### At current stage, newest code and fixes are applied only for this variant.
+Custom firmware is deprecated.

 * TIP 0: ESPHome variant does not create any device configuration or entities, because all configuration/updates goes through ESPHome.
 * TIP 1: If you're updating from custom firmware, you may use ESPHome manual installation option (choose "Legacy" on export step) and update via OTA.